wanx-troopers/wanx-troopers.github.io/svi.md

 One idea is to use `latent_strength` bellow `1` on `WanVace Encode` node while preparing the "anchor sample" to reduce its impact on the generated video and avoid locking the camera too strongly, etc.

+> much better motion without lightx2v lora on High noise model;
+> 10 steps cfg 3.5 for high-noise and 4 for low-noise(with lightx2v)

 # SVI 2.0

 ## 2025.12.04